 Staffs the booth for employer breaks, and so forth

-Boards also must ensure that a job fair employer service is entered into WorkInTexas.com only after an employer has participated in the job fair.
-To document preplanning activities, such as recruiting and registering employers, Boards must ensure that Workforce Solutions Office staff use one of the Employer Outreach services in WorkInTexas.com and enters the employer’s request to participate in the Case Notes associated with the employer’s account.
+TWC must ensure that a job fair employer service is entered into WorkInTexas.com only after an employer has participated in the job fair.
+To document preplanning activities, such as recruiting and registering employers, TWC must ensure that Workforce Solutions Office staff use one of the Employer Outreach services in WorkInTexas.com and enters the employer’s request to participate in the Case Notes associated with the employer’s account.

 C-605: Specialized Testing

 Many tools and techniques are available for evaluating a job seeker’s occupational skills, aptitudes, achievement levels, and interests.
-Testing is a valuable service available to employers as needed (for example, when making employment decisions such as hiring, promotion, referral, and retention).
+Testing is a valuable service available to employers as needed or requested (for example, when making employment decisions such as hiring, promotion, referral, and retention).

-It is recommended that Boardsdo the following:
+It is recommended that TWC and Boards direct Workforce Solutions Office staff to do the following:

 Only use test instruments for job selection and referral purposes that meet EEOC’s Uniform Guidelines on Employee Selection Procedures (41 CFR Part 60-3)